Best Practices for Creating Connectors

 The following recommendations apply to module security:

-• Module roles should always be set up even if there is limited or no UI to allow the user to extend your component without having to customize.
+- Module roles should always be set up, even if there is limited or no UI to allow the user to extend your component without having to customize.

-• Keep security as simple as possible.
+- Keep security as simple as possible.
 Find a balance between granularity and simplicity.

-• Always keep configuration and data access separate.
 In most organizations, administrators should not have access to the data.
-If your organization is different, you can always combine module roles but consumers cannot split them.
+If your organization is different, you can always combine module roles, but consumers cannot split them. - Make sure to implement best practices for app security.

-See Module Security for more detailed information.
+See Module Security for more details.

 Entity Security